What You Need To Know

 The list of who qualifies and how they qualify is actually much more extensive than the above.
 But it gives you a general idea of the qualifications.
-There are entire sections dedicated to qualifying members who served during peacetime, during war, those who have already separated (for both officers and enlisted members—yes there’s a difference), Active Duty personnel, select Reserve and National Guard personnel, spouses and of course there’s a section titled, “Other Eligible Beneficiaries”.
-If you fall into one of those categories, your best bet is to visit the VA’s website and look up your component, status, and service dates and read that section.
+There are entire sections dedicated to qualifying members who served during peacetime, during war, those who have already separated (for both officers and enlisted members—yes, there’s a difference), Active Duty personnel, select Reserve and National Guard personnel, spouses.
+Of course, there’s a section titled “Other Eligible Beneficiaries.”
+If you fall into one of those categories, your best bet is to visit the VA’s website and look up your component, status, and service dates, and read that section.
 Otherwise, this article would look more like a novel.
-And we all know you’re probably not going to read past the section titled “how to get free cake for a lifetime”, let alone a novel.
-I’m kidding, there’s no free cake.
+And we all know you’re probably not going to read past the section titled “how to get free cake for a lifetime,” let alone a novel.
+I’m kidding; there’s no free cake.
 But, you should keep reading, because there’s always a chance we’re lying.

 Are you looking to build a new home?
 Check out our blog on the VA Construction Loan before you start.